Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experiments

 \textbf{Popular and niche item performance improvement (RQ2).} RQ2 evaluates performance on popular (head) and niche (tail) items, examining whether improvements on one group come at the expense of the other.
 Popularity bias correction can create such a trade-off, where enhancing tail-item performance may degrade head-item accuracy~\cite{zhou-sigir23}.
-To investigate this, we divide items into the top 20\% most frequently interacted ones (popular) and the remaining 80\% (niche) based on the training data, and evaluate performance on these subsets across all three datasets.
+To investigate this, following~\cite{zhou-sigir23, chen-front24}, we divide items into the top 20\% most frequently interacted ones (popular) and the remaining 80\% (niche) based on the training data, and evaluate performance on these subsets.
 This allows assessment of whether PPD balances recommendation quality for both head and tail items.
+We choose the 20\%-80\% split, as it is commonly used in recommender systems to analyze popularity~\cite{zhou-sigir23, chen-front24}, reflecting power-law popularity distributions.
 As shown in Table~\ref{tab:recall_ndcg_top_bottom}, PPD consistently achieves the best performance across both groups.
 On KuaiRec, PPD improves head performance by +186.7\% in Recall@20 and +492.3\% in NDCG@20 compared to the best baseline.
 For niche items, where all methods struggle due to very skewed data in tails, PPD still shows the best performance, achieving relative improvements of +233.3\% in Recall@20 and +400\% in NDCG@20 compared to best baseline.
 The overall low scores on KuaiRec tails stem from the extremely imbalanced distribution, where most niche items may have only a few interactions, making them inherently difficult to recommend.
 On Coat, PPD also improves both head and niche groups simultaneously.
 For head items, it yields +2.7\% Recall@20 and +0.94\% NDCG@20 over the best baseline.
 For niche items, it further improves by +1.24\% Recall@20 and +1.09\% NDCG@20, showing that gains on tail recommendations do not compromise head performance.
 On Yahoo!
 R3, PPD improves head recommendations with +7.1\% Recall@20 and +12.0\% NDCG@20 compared to best baseline, while also improving tail performance with +2.33\% Recall@20, though NDCG shows a slight drop (–1.5\%) compared to best baseline.
-Across all datasets, PPD achieves the highest HR@20 compared to the baselines.
-We show the results for HR@20 in Table~\ref{tab:head_tail_hr} in the Appendix.
+Across all datasets, PPD achieves the highest HR@20 compared to the baselines, though we do not report the results due to space constraints.
+In summary, PPD enhances recommendations for tail items, demonstrating its ability to promote niche items while maintaining strong performance for head items.
+PPD explicitly removes popularity-driven components from embeddings while retaining preference-driven signals through interaction-level popularity scores.
+This ensures that head items are recommended when they genuinely reflect user interests, and tail items are recommended when aligned with user preferences.
+Therefore, the typical head–tail trade-off is avoided: head accuracy is preserved, and tail performance is improved.